fabiana001/paysim_analysis/README.md

 All numerical features will be scaled through Z-score normalization.

 ## Handling Unbalanced Dataset
  The main challenge of Financial Fraud Detection is that datasets are highly skewed.
-The performance of detection model is greatly affected by the sampling approach on dataset.
+The performance of a detection model is greatly affected by the sampling approach on the dataset.

 In this analysis we focus on some state-of-art  approach.